-The CWG-Stewardship requirements of the CCWG-Accountability are detailed on page 21-22 of the CWG-Stewardship proposal transmitted on 25 June 2015, and outlined below as follows:
+The CWG-Stewardship requirements of the CCWG-Accountability are detailed on pages 20-21 of the CWG-Stewardship proposal transmitted on 25 June 2015, and outlined below as follows, as well as a dependency relating to a Post-Transition IANA (PTI):

+[Revise boxes above to reflect edits below]

 The Work Stream 1 proposals from the CCWG-Accountability address all of these conditions.

-ICANN Budget
+ICANN Budget and IANA Budget

-The proposal related to community rights regarding the development and consideration of the ICANN Budget can be found in Section [X].
+The proposal related to community rights regarding the development and consideration of the ICANN Budget and the IANA Budget can be found in Section [X].

 <To be detailed further here>

-ICANN Board
+ICANN Board and Community Empowerment Mechanisms

-The proposals include the ability for the community to appoint and remove members of the Board, as well as recall the entire Board.
+The proposals include the ability for the community to appoint and remove members of the Board, recall the entire Board, exercise oversight with respect to certain key ICANN Board decisions and approve amendments to ICANN’s Fundamental Bylaws.
 Description of these mechanisms can be found in Section [X].

 <To be detailed further here>

-IANA Function Review
+IANA Function Review and Separation Process

-CCWG-Accountability proposals include the incorporation into the ICANN Bylaws of the sections of the Affirmation of Commitments related to the regular reviews.
-A section related to the IANA Function Review will fit into these new sections of the Bylaws.
+CCWG-Accountability proposals include the incorporation into the ICANN Bylaws of the sections of the Affirmation of Commitments related to the regular mandated reviews.
+A section related to the IANA Function Review and Special IANA Function Review will fit into these new sections of the Bylaws.
 Its specifications will be based on the requirements detailed by the CWG-Stewardship and the Bylaw drafting process will include the CWG-Stewardship.

+The incorporation into the Bylaws of the procedure to implement a Separation Process should it arise from a Special IANA Function Review, including provision for the creation of the Separation Cross-Community Working Group (SCWG), its functions and voting thresholds for approving the end-result of the SCWG process (which could include a separation) is agreed on.
+Its specifications will be based on the requirements detailed by the CWG-Stewardship and the Bylaw drafting process will include the CWG-Stewardship.

 Customer Standing Committee

-The incorporation of the Customer Standing Committee into the Bylaws is agreed on, and the CWG-Stewardship can either draft its own Bylaw proposal or be included into a joint effort.
+The incorporation into the Bylaws of the Customer Standing Committee is agreed on, and the CWG-Stewardship can either draft its own Bylaw proposal or be included into a joint effort.

 Appeals Mechanism

 CCWG-Accountability proposals include significant enhancement of ICANN’s existing appeals mechanisms, including the IRP.
-The IRP will be available to TLD managers to challenge ICANN decisions (with the exception of ccTLD delegations and revocations, as requested by the CWG-Stewardship).
+The IRP will be available to TLD managers to challenge ICANN decisions including with respect to issues relating to the IANA functions (with the exception of ccTLD delegations and redelegations, as requested by the CWG-Stewardship).
 Its standard of review will be based on ICANN’s Mission and Core Values, which includes compliance with documented policies.
 The decisions of the IRP will be binding on the ICANN Board.

 Further detail on the IRP can be found in Section 4.

+[Post-Transition IANA (PTI) Governance

+The incorporation into the Bylaws of governance provisions related to PTI is anticipated.
+Specifications with respect to these PTI governance provisions will be based on the requirements to be detailed by the CWG-Stewardship and the Bylaw drafting process will include the CWG-Stewardship.]

 Fundamental Bylaws

-The list of Bylaw sections that will be granted the status of Fundamental Bylaws includes all community powers (Budget and Board removal / recall), the enhancements of the IRP and, considering this specific condition, the IANA Function Review and Customer Standing Committee Bylaw sections.
+The list of Bylaw sections that will be granted the status of Fundamental Bylaws includes all Bylaw sections relating to community powers (including Budget and Board removal / recall), the enhancements of the IRP, the IANA Function Review and Separation Process, the Customer Standing Committee and PTI Governance.

-Changing these Bylaws will require, upon proposal by the Board, prior approval of the community with a 75% threshold, through the Community Mechanism as Sole Member (CMSM).
+Changing these Fundamental Bylaws will require, upon proposal by the Board, prior approval of the community with a 75% threshold, through the Community Mechanism as Sole Member (CMSM).

 Further detail on the Fundamental Bylaws can be found in Section 3B.